Christopher Norton

 Why – Round 1

-Initially this project was going in circles and didn’t have a why if you can believe it.
-I was brought into a mix of department heads and developers pitching new features or reasons why people didn’t like the current site.
+Initially the project was going in circles and didn’t have a why if you can believe it.
+I was brought in to a group of department heads and developers pitching new features or reasons why people didn’t like the current site.
 Just a general sense of, “Make it more modern,” without having a clear goal of what the site is actually supposed to do.
-When you don’t know what’s wrong, it’s hard to see, but when you do it just feels like common sense that you need a goal before you can work towards accomplishing it.
+When you don’t know what’s wrong, it’s hard to see, but when you do, it just feels like common sense that you need a goal before you can work towards accomplishing it.

 Goal

-It took several discussions to get consensus that the site should be focused on recruiting since candidates would frequently bail in the process after checking out the site.
+It took several discussions to reach consensus that the site should be focused on recruiting since candidates would frequently bail in the process after checking out the site.

 Who, Where, When

-Knowing that our main user would be a candidate to be recruited by the staffing agency was helpful.
+Knowing that our primary users were candidates applying to the staffing agency was helpful.
 Here’s how I went about generating starter data from almost nothing.
 Each artifact or step moved us toward better understanding and actual product.

 Personas

 With no existing personas I needed to do some generative research on candidates mainly front-end and back-end developers.
-I wrote up surveys for existing employees to find out a little more about why they chose Aquent and using the surveys I built an overview of common facts, problems, behaviors and goals.
+I created surveys for existing employees to find out a little more about why they chose Aquent and using the surveys I built an overview of common facts, problems, behaviors, and goals.
 This would give context to friction points in the journey.

 What was learned

-A website can fix a lot of things, but it isn't going to prevent culture problems like burnout and mixed messaging between values, working environment, and daily activities.
-I can't change the actual building or run in-person events from just a website refresh.
+A website can fix a lot of things, but it is not going to prevent culture problems like burnout and mixed messaging between values, working environment, and daily activities.
+I cannot change the actual building or run in-person events from just a website refresh.
 Those items were prioritized and offloaded from the scope of the website but I knew I needed to learn more about the overall journey if this was going to be successful.

 Journey and Business Ecosystem Mapping

-I was also able to find a VP familiar with the ecosystem and candidate journey and we mapped out the how the business generates revenue through recruiting and the candidate lifecycle.
-I then divided up the journey and grouped it into a loose AIDA model (Awareness —> Interest -> Desire -> Action) so we could visualize and empathize with the user's state of mind at each stage.
+I connected with a VP familiar with the ecosystem and candidate journey and we mapped out how the business generates revenue through recruiting and the candidate lifecycle.
+I then divided up the journey and grouped it into a loose AIDA model (Awareness -> Interest -> Desire -> Action) so we could visualize and empathize with the user's state of mind at each stage.
 Were the users just casually browsing or were they deeply engaged?
 Were they even seeing us?
 Were the common problems and goals listed in the persona research being answered to the point of having enough desire to take action?

 Why – Round 2